 ROBERTS MEANS, LLC: Your Business Litigation Experts

-ROBERTS MEANS, LLC is an Indianapolis boutique law firm representing businesses and employees in matters of drafting, negotiating, enforcing and litigating non-compete agreements and restrictive covenants.
+ROBERTS MEANS, LLC is an Carmel boutique law firm representing businesses and employees in matters of drafting, negotiating, enforcing and litigating non-compete agreements and restrictive covenants.
 The attorneys of ROBERTS MEANS, LLC have more than 20 years of combined experience representing individual business owners and businesses in dispute.

 Please feel free to call ROBERTS MEANS, LLC at (317) 353-3600 or contact us via email for our cost-effective and responsive legal services for clients ranging from individuals and business owners, to local small and mid-sized businesses, to national companies.